GheorgheMorari/TMPS/README.md

 # Domain:
 Artificial intelligence and neural networks.

+# LAB3:
+# Iterator
+layer_iterator.h LayerIterator class, used for the functionality of traversing the neural network layers without exposing its structure.

+TODO paste image here
 # LAB2:
 # Decorator:
 dnetwork.h DNetwork class(decorator network), used for the added functionality of printing the neural network's layers without modifying the base class.